-Piazza Spagna It is one of the most magical places in Rome, in its surroundings are the most significant sites such as monuments.
+The Piazza Spagna is one of the most magical places in all of Rome, in its surroundings are the most significant sites such as monuments.
 In addition, it has restaurants that offer the typical food of the place and other dishes that will delight your palate.
 Undoubtedly, a must for your list of things to see and do in Rome.

 In this article I will tell you everything you have to see to enjoy all the charm of the place, knowing each enclave without having to overlook any.

-1. Take a tour of the Plaza de España
+1. Take a tour of Piazza di Spagna

 - Via del Condotti

 This street of Rome begins in Piazza di Spagna and its name is due to the canals that lead to the thermal waters of Agrippa.
-As it is very close to the square, it is very crowded by tourists, so much so, that it is the fashionable shopping center in Rome.
-As it is the largest shopping center in the city I leave you an article on the 10 best things to buy so you can take a souvenir.
+As it is very close to the square, it is very popular with tourists, so much so that it is the most fashionable shopping center in Rome.
+As it is the largest shopping center in the city I leave you an article about the 10 best things to buy so you can take a souvenir.

 - Villa Borghese

 The Villa Borghese is a park in the city of Rome that has different styles of Italian garden with large areas and ponds, English style and fountains.
 This large park has 9 entrances and one of them is the PIazza Spagna, inside it has museums, buildings and attractions like the Villa Borghese Pinciana, so when you enter you will enjoy different attractions in the same place.
 I leave you an article about the tickets to the Borghese Gallery that will be useful if you decide to extend this part of the visit.

 Many tours go from Piazza Spagna to Piazza del Popolo which is one of the most famous squares in Rome.
 In this square there are 3 churches, in them we observe their architecture and baroque style.
 These churches give the square a unique style and it is very popular with tourists.